Rockefeller Drug Laws: Background

 The committees annual reports increasingly focused on problems associated with narcotics.
 Particularly, the committee showed inextricable connections between narcotics and organized crime and presented it as a problem devastating New York City.
 A report in 1968 noted that "the most vicious activity of organized crime in the ghetto is traffic in narcotics, specifically heroin" and that "New York City has an estimated 65,000 to 75,000 heroin addicts."
 Most significant in connections to the punitiveness of the future Rockefeller Drug Laws, the committee expressed acute concern with the uptick in teenagers becoming addicted to heroin, and staggering death rates resulting from its use.

 The laws were enacted at a time of mounting anxiety regarding drug addiction and crime, and arguments from some politicians that a draconian approach was needed.
 In 1971, President Richard Nixon declared in a White House briefing speech:

 America's public enemy No. 1 in the United States is drug abuse.
 In order to fight and defeat this enemy, it is necessary to wage a new, all-out offensive.

-However, according to a 2016 article in Harper's Magazine article, John Ehrlichman, who had been Nixon's domestic-policy adviser, told reporter Dan Baum in a 1994 interview:
+However, reporter Dan Baum claimed, in 2016, that Nixon's former domestic-policy adviser, the long deceased John Ehrlichman, had told Baum during a 1994 interview:

 The Nixon campaign in 1968, and the Nixon White House after that, had two enemies: the antiwar left and black people.
 You understand what I'm saying?
 We knew we couldn't make it illegal to be either against the war or black, but by getting the public to associate the hippies with marijuana and blacks with heroin, and then criminalizing both heavily, we could disrupt those communities.
 We could arrest their leaders, raid their homes, break up their meetings, and vilify them night after night on the evening news.
 Did we know we were lying about the drugs?
 Of course we did.

-(Predictably, the late Ehrlichman's children however, disputed the account.)
+(Ehrlichman's children have disputed the account.)